Adil’s Essay

 Adil’s Notes…

-“The reason I was able to flee Yemen is because my family had business relationships in other parts of the world.
-We decided not to include this in my essay because of the optics.”
+“The reason I was able to flee Yemen is because my family had strong business relationships in other parts of the world.
+We decided not to include this in my essay because of the optics of privilege.”

 “Big Green first asked me to write the story of my life, which took about 10 pages.
 Then we chopped it down into this one-page essay.”

-“I’m not a great writer, and my English isn’t perfect.
-Big Green kept telling me to simply ‘tell my story’ and they would help me with the rest.”
+“I’ve never been a great writer, and my English isn’t perfect.
+But Big Green kept telling me to simply tell my story and they would help me edit the rest.”

 “I had never worked with a writing coach before.
 I used to hate writing.
 But Big Green helped me see it as a natural extension of myself.”